DavidJohnQuinlan/python_packages/README.md

 `pip install wheel`

-Now install your Python package locally using the command:
+Now install your Python package locally using the command from the root of your repository:

 `pip install .`